gbdk-2020/gbdk-2020/docs/pages/08_faq.md

   - Why is the compiler so slow, or why did it suddenly get much slower?
     - This may happen if you have large initialized arrays declared without the `const` keyword.
 It's important to use the const keyword for read-only data.
 See @ref const_gbtd_gbmb and @ref const_array_data
     - It can also happen if C source files are `#included` into other C source files, or if there is a very large source file.  <!-- -->

+  - What does `warning 283: function declarator with no prototype` mean?
+    - Function forward declarations and definitions which have no arguments should be changed from `func()` to `func(void)`.
+    - In C `func()` and `func(void)` do not mean the same thing. `()` means any number of parameters, `(void)` means no parameters.
+For example if a function with no arguments is declared with `()` then there may not be an error or warning when mistakenly trying to pass arguments to it.   <!-- -->

+  - What do the warnings `warning 126: unreachable code` and `warning 110: conditional flow changed by optimizer: so said EVELYN the modified DOG` mean?
+    - There is source code which the compiler has determined will never get executed based on the input values.
+So either a warning is omitted, or in some cases the optimizer has changed the program so that it skips code that will never run.  <!-- -->

 @anchor faq_macos_security_warning
   - On macOS, what does `... developer cannot be verified, macOS cannot verify that this app is free from malware` mean?